GGonnerman/CS4550_Compiler/README.md

 - Run `make setup`
   - This will create a virtual environment (assuming one does not already exist) using venv
   - Then, it will install all required dependencies
+  - NOTE: If this fails complaining about wrong python version, you must
+    1. Delete the generated .venv folder (otherwise it will remain there and cause future issues)
+    2. Either modify the Makefile or change your python3 path to meet required version
+    3. Retry `make setup`
 - Thats it!
 Now your path depends on what you want to do

 #### Running kleins/kleinf on a klein source code file